nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 With so many export backends available I don't usually have to spend time mucking around with some bespoke syntax.
 I can author in org-mode and quickly export it to another format.
 It's nice to have relatively good formatting in many formats with relatively little effort.

+I have begun to make more consistent use of org-transclusion[^fn:8] while authoring content.
+Instead of duplicating content copying to the new place I want to use it I will distill what I want to use into an atomic chunk and then reference it.
+I find this is helpful in several ways.
+It reduces unnecessary growth to the volume of text that I have, reduces the number of duplicate hits for things when I am searching for something, increases the interlinking of my org-mode files providing a more rich experience with `org-roam-buffer` showing things that used the content as well as interconnected in the `org-roam-ui` graph visualization.

 I use ox-jira and org-jira to manage issues in Jira Cloud.

 I make presentations using org-reveal.

-I write reports that I export to odt for copying and pasting into google drive[^fn:7] and pdf for emailing to clients.
+I write reports that I export to odt for copying and pasting into google drive[^fn:9] and pdf for emailing to clients.

 I write blog posts exporting with ox-hugo to multiple websites using different hugo configurations.